olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 }
 ```

-what if our text data is a deep nested object how do we listen for change if one if its nested properties is mutated, that's where we use the `deep: true` option
+what if our `text` data is a nested object?

+how do we listen for change if one of its nested properties is mutated, that's where we use the `deep: true` option

 ```js
 data(){